4/18/1272 09:00 The Pennington Bank & Trust, Milford

 “Are you kidding?
 I’d make payroll for a year on that, probably more!
 What’s the catch?”
 Lennabhair says.

 “You pay it back, with a mere fifteen percent interest,” Tania says.

 Lennabhair’s face becomes thoughtful.
 Manus interrupts the conversation.
 “Excuse me, Your Highness, but the Pennington finances at five percent.”

 Tania turns to Manus.
 “Then you’re a fool,” Tania says.
-“Because the Pan-Imperial finances at twenty percent for our BEST clients.
-For a teenage Earl with no training, fifteen percent is about half of what she’d get quoted at the Pan-Imperial if they were feeling kindly disposed towards her.
-They’d demand her holdings as collateral, so if she defaults, bye bye to anything not held by a baron.”
+“The Pan-Imperial finances at twenty percent for our best clients.
+For a teenage Earl with no training, fifteen percent is about half of what she’d get quoted at the Pan-Imperial if they felt kindly towards her.
+They’d demand her holdings as collateral, so if she defaults, bye-bye to anything not held by a baron.”

 Eoin whistles.
 Manus looks incredulously at Tania, then at Desmond.
 “Is that true, Master Patton?”

 “Those are the terms,” Desmond says.
 “The actual rate someone like the Earl would pay is probably closer to forty percent.
 The Pan-Imperial specializes in putting distressed nobles in hock.”